nhsconnect/FHIR-NRLS-API/pages/explore/api_provider_documentreference.md

 ## 4. Provider Update ##

-Provider API to support NRLI pointer updates.
+Provider API to support NRLS pointer updates.
 <!--
 All provider documentReference update requests should contain a version id to avoid lost updates.
 See [FAQ](support_faq.html).
 -->